InnateAlpaca/BedrockBridge/README.md

 ## Installation
 Short version (for expert users only) is this:
 * [invite](https://discord.com/api/oauth2/authorize?client_id=1041838898843762769&permissions=2684357632&scope=bot%20applications.commands) bot, run `/setup`, install `Bedrock-Bridge.mcaddon` on your world.
-* Run `/scriptevent esploratori:setup` to start in-game configuration process, and fill in the form.
+* Run `/function esploratori/setup` to start in-game configuration process, and fill in the form.
 * Run `connect` (with the prefix you chose) to connect your server.

 If you are not an expert user you may want to take a look at the following guide.
 More info about installing addons on servers (in general) can be found [here](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptingservers).
 If you are having troubles setting up the addon you can also use the [auto-installer](https://bedrockbridge.esploratori.space/auto-installer.html) tool!